 Approach: D-Wave quantum annealer processing routing optimization problem.
 Classical systems pre-process data; quantum finds optimal routes.

 Result: 10-20% reduction in travel times during pilot.
-System now being expanded to other cities.
+System has since been expanded to additional cities as part of a broader smart-mobility program.

 Why This Time Is Different from Previous Hype Cycles